Western Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 16, 2021

 Eastern Michigan Stats and Trends

-- Eastern Michigan has four wins against the spread in 10 games this year.
+- Eastern Michigan has played 10 games, with four wins against the spread.

-- Eastern Michigan's games this year have gone over the point total five times in nine opportunities (55.6%).
+- Eastern Michigan's games this season have gone over the total in five out of nine opportunities (55.6%).

-- Eastern Michigan is 3-4 against the spread and 5-3 overall when the team totals more than 334.6 yards.
+- In games that Eastern Michigan churns out over 334.6 yards, the team is 3-4 against the spread and 5-3 overall.

 - This season the Eagles have turned the ball over 12 times, two more than the Broncos' takeaways (10).